Drumpellier F.C.: History

 The club was founded in 1874, as an offshoot of the Drumpellier Cricket Club, with 98 members within two seasons.
 Its first recorded match was towards the end of the 1874–75 season, against the 1st Lanark club.

 Drumpellier entered the Scottish Cup for the first time in 1875–76.
-The club won at Barrhead Rangers in the first round after Ferrie "breasted through" after a save from a Walton shot.
+The club won at Barrhead in the first round after Ferrie "breasted through" after a save from a Walton shot.
 The club beat Heart of Midlothian 2–0 in the second round but lost 5–1 to Dumbarton in the third, in part due to three of the Drumpellier players being "seriously injured" by Dumbarton players illegally "charging from behind".

 The club had difficulty arranging matches; its next game did not take place until six weeks later, a defeat at Alexandra Athletic, in a match affected by some players preferring to watch the big Cup tie between Queen's Park and Vale of Leven on the same day.

 The club's first appearance in the Cup was its most successful, in that it was one of the final 14 clubs, but it reached one round further in 1877–78, albeit the fourth round was made up of 19 clubs, and Drumpellier only won one match to reach that far, 3–2 at Shotts F.C. in the first round.
 The club received a bye in the second, and drew twice with Glengowan F.C. in the third, although the replay at Caldercruix was only declared a 1–1 draw after a protest, as Drumpellier had been reported as 1–0 winners.
 Under the rules of the competition at the time, both clubs progressed to the fourth round, but Drumpellier lost 3–1 at Parkgrove after taking a (disputed) lead.